LED Shoebox Fixtures

 The modernization of lighting sources has created a considerable improvement in energy efficiency.
-Thanks to the innovative technologies in the lighting industry, lighting products are now more efficient and energy consumption has gone down substantially.
+Thanks to the innovative technologies in the lighting, products are now efficient.
+Energy consumption has also gone down.

-Allow us to take a little time to explain in detail how LEDs have better lumen intensity than HID lamps (which are used in some shoebox lighting applications).
+Let's take a little time to explain how LEDs have better lumen intensity than HID lamps.

 The truth of the matter is that all light sources fade over time.
-What happens is that light intensity diminishes to the extent it becomes inefficient, although the light source does not cease to function.
-When a lighting fixture is installed in an application and it is switched on, its luminosity is highest at that point.
+What happens is that light intensity diminishes.
+At some point the light becomes unusable, although the light doesn't stop functioning.
+When a lighting fixture's installed and turned on, its luminosity is highest at that point.
 This is called initial lumens.
-The initial lumens for LED lights are usually measured 45 minutes after the lights are switched on as LED diodes need time to stabilize.
-When it comes to HID light fixtures, the initial lumens are calculated after 1000 hours of use.

 Lumen Maintenance and L50, L70, and, L90 Rating

-Lumen maintenance is related to the lifespan of a light source.
-LED lights do not burn out like traditional lighting systems, in actual sense, they continue working as long as there is an electrical current to supply electricity.
-What happens is that the light intensity fades gradually, rendering the luminaires obsolete.
+Lumen maintenance relates to the lifespan of a light source.
+LED lights do not burn out like traditional lights.
+They maintain initial lumens longer.
+What happens is the light intensity fades gradually, but this usually takes years..

-A 70% deterioration in light output corresponds with the point at which the human eye notices a decline in the intensity of light.
-However, the human eye is only negatively affected when the light intensity of a light source reaches a level of 30%.
+A 70% deterioration in light output is the point at which the human eye notices a decline in the intensity.
+But, the human eye is only affected when the light intensity of a light source reaches a level of 30%.

-The term delivered lumens (absolute lumens) usually describes the luminous flux produced by a light source when its optical loss factor is taken into account.
-When it comes to traditional lighting technologies such as high intensity discharge lamps, only the light intensity of the lamps is measured, the optical loss is not included in the calculation.
-Including delivered lumens is very important, because HID lamps do not deliver the same amount of lumens they produce.
+The term delivered lumens, or absolute lumens, describes luminous flux produced by a light when factoring in optical loss.
+Traditional lights such as HID lamps, measure the light intensity of the lamps.
+The optical loss is not included in the calculation.
+Delivered lumens is important since HID don't deliver the same amount of lumens they produce.

 But when it comes to LEDs, the story is different.
-When LED luminaires are being tested, the optical loss factor is usually taken into account.
+When LED luminaires are being tested, they factor in optical loss.
 So, in the case of LEDs, we actually refer to the delivered lumens when we talk about their light intensity.

-When comparing the light output of a high intensity discharge lamp with that of a LED lamp, a variety of factors must be examined.
-These include the lifespan of the light sources, the optical loss factor (particularly for high intensity discharge light sources), and the lumen maintenance over time.
+When comparing the light output of a HID lamp with that of a LED lamp, we need to look at a variety of factors.
+These include the lights lifespan, the optical loss factor and lumen maintenance.

-In a nutshell, when the luminous flux of HID lamps and LED lamps is compared, LED lamps are observed to have much better light intensity.
+LED lamps have better light intensity compared to the luminous flux of HID lamps.
 Measuring the luminous flux of a light source helps us to know its efficiency.
 This way, we can choose the one with a higher number of delivered lumens – which is always LED.

 Things to Consider When Buying LED Shoebox Lights